What is the role of MetroAccess?

-The Open Studio is run out of the East Coburg Community House at 32 Nicholson Street, East Coburg.
+The Open Studio is run out of the East Coburg Community House at 32 Nicholson Street, East Coburg, book online.

-The house is accessible to most wheelchair users and also has access to a hearing loop.
-If you are interested and require other access supports to be involved, please make contact MetroAccess on 9384 9291 or via email.
+The house is accessible to most wheelchair users and also has access to a personal assisted hearing system.
+If you are interested and require other access supports to be involved, please contact MetroAccess on 9384 9291 or via email.

 International Day of People with a Disability 2016

 The Metro Access program at Moreland City Council proudly supported BLEMISH for International Day of People with a Disability.

 BLEMISH was a creative development performance and forum on Friday 9 December 2016 from 6 - 7.30 pm.